OmarPP03/IntroPARCOH1/README.md

 - Login into the GlobalConnect VPN using your own university credentials;
 - SSH into the UniTN cluster via _ssh name.surname@hpc.unitn.it_;
     - Linux/OS X users can use the default terminal emulator, while Windows users must download an SSH client like _PuTTY_ or _Mobaxterm_.
-- Clone the repository and run the job:
+- Clone the repository and run the job in an interactive session:

     ```
     git clone https://github.com/OmarPP03/IntroPARCOH1.git